Hulu Japan

-Hulu Japan, known simply as Hulu in Japan, is a Japanese subscription video on-demand over-the-top streaming service owned and operated by HJ Holdings, Inc., a subsidiary of Nippon TV.

-Hulu Japan was launched in September 2011 as the Japanese version of the American streaming service Hulu.
-Hulu Japan was acquired by Nippon TV in 2014.
+Hulu (known as Hulu Japan) is a Japanese subscription streaming service owned and operated by HJ Holdings, a subsidiary of Nippon Television Network Corporation.
+It was launched in September 2011 as the Japanese version of Hulu, the U.S. video-on-demand joint venture of The Walt Disney Company, 21st Century Fox, and NBCUniversal.
+In 2014, Hulu's Japanese operations were acquired by Nippon Television and spun off to become a distinct entity.

+Hulu Japan offers a library of television series from Nippon TV and other broadcasters (including NHK, TBS Television, Fuji Television, TV Asahi, and TV Tokyo among others), as well as original programming.

+By March 2015, Hulu subscription's numbers had risen to 1 million memberships.
+As of 5 October 2021, Hulu Japan has a total of 2.8 million subscribers.
+As of 2022, the service was also the sixth highest-grossing subscription video-on-demand (SVOD) service in Japan.

 History

+Founding and establishment

 On September 1, 2011, Hulu, a video distribution service operating in the United States, launched its first overseas expansion in Japan.
 The business in Japan was to be conducted by Hulu Japan GK, a wholly owned subsidiary of Hulu.
 The company signed content distribution agreements with CBS, NBC, 20th Century Fox, Warner Bros. and The Walt Disney Company.
 Users were charged a monthly fee of 1,480 yen, and unlike in the U.S., no free service was offered.

-The Japanese user base is characterized by a relatively large number of customers viewing on smartphones and tablets compared to the United States.
-Compared to the U.S., more Japanese viewers use smartphones and tablets to watch movies.
-In addition, the trend in frequency and viewing time shows that many viewers are watching a single movie in "small segments," said Kazushi Sawa, General Manager, Content & Alliance Division, Hulu Japan GK.

-In January 2012, Hulu Japan began streaming films owned by Toho-Towa, a distribution company primarily responsible for the release of Universal films in Japan.
+In January 2012, Hulu Japan began streaming films owned by Toho, a distribution company primarily responsible for the release of Universal films in Japan.
 The following month, Hulu Japan announced that it had signed contracts to distribute content from Japanese film distributors Asmik Ace Entertainment, Kadokawa Shoten, Shochiku, Toei, Nikkatsu, and AMG Entertainment to distribute their content.

 The fee was reduced to 980 yen in April 2012.
 The number of users of the service exceeded 1.85 million as of March, seven months after its launch.
-In November 2013, the company announced a partnership with TBS Television to distribute over 3,000 episodes of TBS content.
+In November 2013, Hulu Japan announced a partnership with TBS Television to distribute over 3,000 episodes of TBS content.
 At the time, the service delivered approximately 14,000 titles.